-The SQL LAG is one of the Analytic Function, which is exactly opposite to LEAD.
-This SQL Server lag function allows you to access the data from a previous row without using any SELF JOIN.
-The basic syntax of the LAG in SQL Server is as shown below:
+The SQL Server LAG function is one of the Analytic functions that act precisely opposite to LEAD.
+It allows you to access the data or value from a previous row without using any SELF JOIN.
+This SQL LAG function is beneficial in comparing the current row value with its previous row.

-SELECT LAG([Scalar Expression], [Offset], [Default]) OVER ( PARTITION_BY_Clause ORDER_BY_Clause ) FROM [Source]
+SELECT LAG([Scalar Expression], [Offset_Value], [Default_Value]) OVER ( PARTITION_BY_Clause ORDER_BY_Clause ) FROM [Source]

 SELECT [FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales]) OVER (ORDER BY [YearlyIncome]) AS CompareSale FROM [Employee]

 As you can see, the SQL LAG function returned NULL as output for the 1st record.
 It’s because there is no previous row for that record (it is the first record, indeed).
 The second record of the CompareSale column is the first-row value of the Sales column.